GeorgeKnap/angular-jest-ng-stack-forms/README.md

-Minimal repo to reproduce jest test error `Class constructor FormControl cannot be invoked without 'new'`
+# Minimal repo to reproduce jest test error `Class constructor FormControl cannot be invoked without 'new'`

+# fixex by upgraded @ng-stack/forms to version 3 (beta) that supports Angular 13

 steps to run:
 1. install node modules with `npm ci`